Windisley/Vincent-van-Gogh/README.md

-# Vincent van Gogh Website
+# Vincent van Gogh Website Responsivo

 ## Overview
 This project is a single-page website dedicated to Vincent van Gogh, a Dutch post-impressionist painter.
 The site showcases his biography, artistic style, and legacy, with a responsive design and modern aesthetic.